IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 Chapter 6.1.1 Projection in SQL
   - SQL is case insensitive, meaning that it treats upper- and lower-case letters as the same letter.
   - Only inside quotes does SQL make a distinction between upper- and lower-case letters.
-  - Thus, ’FROM’ and ’from’ are different character strings.
+  - Thus, 'FROM' and 'from' are different character strings.

 Chapter 6.1.2 Selection in SQL
   - The selection operator of relational algebra, and much more, is available through the WHERE clause of SQL.
   - We may build expressions by comparing values using the six common comparison operators: =, <>, <, >, <=, and >=.
   - We may apply the concatenation operator || to strings
   - AND takes precedence over OR, and NOT takes precedence over both.
-  - A string of bits is represented by B followed by a quoted string of 0’s and l’s.
+  - A string of bits is represented by B followed by a quoted string of 0's and l's.
   - Hexadecimal notation may also be used, where an X is followed by a quoted string of hexadecimal digits (0 through 9, and a through f)

 Chapter 6.1.3 Comparison of Strings
   - When we compare strings by one of the “less than” operators, such as < or >=, we are asking whether one precedes the other in lexicographic order
-  - ’bar’ < ’bargain’ because the former is a proper prefix of the latter.
+  - 'bar' < 'bargain' because the former is a proper prefix of the latter.

 Chapter 6.1.4 Pattern Matching in SQL
   -  An alternative form of comparison expression is s LIKE p